 Clarify bereavement leave status before taking time off.

-Although everyone deserves time off to process the loss, a few companies only provide bereavement leave to full-time employees.
+Although everyone deserves time off to process a loss, a few companies provide bereavement leave only to full-time employees.
 This benefit may not apply to contractors, part-time, or employees on probation.

 Confirm requirements for taking leave.

-A few businesses require proof of death before allowing a leave of absence.
-Ask the employer what documentation they require before leaving.
-Many funeral homes provide documentation for an employer, which is available before the death certificate.
+A few businesses require proof of death before allowing a leave of absence, often in the form of a death certificate.
+Many funeral homes provide documentation for employers as well.

 Always submit a formal request in writing.

-If you intend on working, let your boss know of any accommodations you may require.
-This may include a reduced workload, remote work, or leaving early for arrangements.
+If you intend on working, let your boss know of any accommodations you may require, small steps like schedule adjustments or remote work can help with balancing grief and productivity.
+This may include a reduced workload, remote work, or leaving early to take care of family obligations.

 How to Deal with Grief at Work